Is my child too young for camp?

 Do you offer any discounts?

 We offer amazing early registration discounts!
 Check out our current season's page to see which discount is in effect.
 The earlier you register, the bigger the discount.

-We also have a “Full Summer” discount of $100 OFF for campers attending 8 weeks of camp (Sessions 1-3 + 2 BSS weeks).
+We also have a “Full Summer” discount of $100 OFF.
 This enters the child into The Wild Rumpus Club, which has many perks of its own (read on down below).